-Aberdeen Airport taxi and transfer services
+Aberdeen Airport taxis and transfer services

-Aberdeen Airport Taxis and Mini-Cab Options
+Local Aberdeen Airport Taxis

-ComCab are the airports official taxi partner, you can prebook a taxi with them at their booking office which is accessed by turning right at the terminal entrance.
-We recommend getting a few quotes before committing to one provider; the taxi services at the top of the page provide great value for money and professional services.
+ComCab are the airports official taxi partner, you can prebook a taxi with them at their booking office.
+You can find the ComCab information desk by turning right at the terminal entrance.
+We recommend getting a few quotes before committing to one provider and confirming the price with them on the phone.
+The taxi services at the top of the page provide great value for money and professional services.

 Taxi fares from Aberdeen Airport to Aberdeen Train Station*